On this Iceland hiking tour

 , we provide you with a shuttle voucher to get from Keflavik International airport in Reykjavik, Iceland to tonight's hotel.
 After checking into your hotel room (included), you are free to explore the capital city on your own.
 Reykjavik’s city center is small and you can travel everywhere on foot.
 Your guides will designate a time to conduct the pre-trip orientation meeting.
 The orientation meeting is time to ask questions, meet other expedition members, check over gear, and review the itinerary.
 Icelandic weather can be cold and rainy so be sure to follow the gear list closely!
 After the orientation meeting, your guide will make suggestions for fantastic dinner spots in Reykjavik, as dinner is on your own this evening.

-NOTE: If your flight lands in the morning, your hotel room will not be ready; however, you will be able to store your luggage and start your city exploration.
+NOTE: If your flight lands in the morning, your hotel room will not be ready for you to check in.
+However, you will be able to store your luggage and start your city exploration.

 Hiking Mileage: 2-4 miles